 115.277 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion 115.277 (a): Based on review of GEO policy 5.1.2- A, page 12, section H-4 and policy 5.1.2-E, page 10, section L-3, any volunteer or contractor who engages in sexual abuse is prohibited from contact with residents and shall be reported to law enforcement agencies and licensing boards, unless the activity was clearly not criminal.
 115.277 (b): The facility shall take appropriate remedial measures and shall consider whether to prohibit further contact with residents, in the case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer.
-Mid Valley House does not utilize the services of contractors or volunteers.+ provided on the Pre-Audit Questionnaire, in the past 12 months no staff has been disciplined or terminated for violating the agency's sexual abuse or sexual harassment policy.
+The facility has seven volunteers and two contractors.
+According to information reported on the Pre-Audit Questionnaire and in interview with the Facility Director, in the past 12 months there were no volunteers or contractors who violated the zero-tolerance policies.
+If a volunteer or contractor violates the zerotolerance policies, the Facility Director stated, the person would no longer be allowed access to the facility.

-115.278 Disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion 115.278 (a): According to facility GEO policy 5.1.2-E, page 10, section L-2, if a resident is found guilty of engaging in sexual abuse involving other individuals in a GEO facility shall be subject to formal disciplinary sanctions.
-Residents are made aware of prohibited acts they will be disciplined for, and the sanctions imposed in the Resident Handbook, Chapter 2, Section 202.
-Code numbers 114, 205, 206, 229, 300 and 409 address prohibited acts of sexual misconduct and the sanctions that will be imposed for violation of these acts.
+Auditor Overall Determination: Meets Standard Auditor Discussion 115.278 (a): According to facility GEO policy 5.1.2-E, page 10, section L-2, if a resident is found guilty of engaging in sexual abuse involving other individuals in a GEO facility shall be subject to formal disciplinary sanctions.
+Residents are made aware of prohibited acts they will be disciplined for, and the sanctions imposed in the Resident Handbook, Chapter 2, Section 202, addresses prohibited acts of sexual misconduct and the sanctions that will be imposed for violation of these acts.

 115.278 (b): According to policy, sanctions will be commensurate with the nature and circumstances of the abuse committed, the individual's disciplinary history and the sanctions imposed for comparable offenses by other individuals with similar histories.
-In interview with the Facility Director, he stated the BOP would probably remove the alleged abuser from the program.
+In interview with the Facility Director, he stated a meeting with managers would be held to discuss.

 115.278 (c): Based on GEO policy 5.1.2-E, page 11, section 2-c, the disciplinary process may consider whether an individual's mental disabilities or mental illness contributed to his or her behavior when determining what type of sanction, if any, should be imposed.
-115.278 (d): The BOP and/or the USPO will determine if the offender will be

-- required to participate in counseling or other interventions designed to address the reasons or motivations for the abuse. - 115.278 (e): Disciplining an offender for sexual contact with an employee is prohibited unless it is found that the employee did not consent to the contact.
-The agency prohibits all sexual activity between residents. - 115.278 (f): A report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident of lying, even if an investigation does not establish evidence sufficient to substantiate the allegation. - 115.278 (g): Facilities may not deem that sexual activity between individuals in a GEO facility is sexual abuse unless it is determined that the activity was coerced.
+115.278 (d): The offending resident will be referred offsite to participate in counseling or other interventions designed to address the reasons or motivations for the abuse.

+115.278 (e): Disciplining an offender for sexual contact with an employee is prohibited unless it is found that the employee did not consent to the contact.
+The agency prohibits all sexual activity between residents.

+115.278 (f): A report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident of lying, even if an investigation does not establish evidence sufficient to substantiate the allegation.

+115.278 (g): Facilities may not deem that sexual activity between individuals in a GEO facility is sexual abuse unless it is determined that the activity was coerced.